populationgenomics/rare-disease/reanalysis/design_docs/README.md

 ## Structure

-This program is structured using one wrapper script (`reanalysis_wrapper.py`) which defines and submits the worker sub-batches.
+This program is  leverages [Hail Batch](https://hail.is/docs/batch/service.html) as a workflow manager.
+The core wrapper script (`reanalysis_wrapper.py`) is submitted as a batch workflow, and within that we spawn a number of single-purpose sub-batches for each step of the workflow.
+One of those elements (the Hail filtering and annotation step) generates a Dataproc cluster, whilst the rest of the steps (PanelApp API query, Slivar, Python analysis stage) are submitted as simple containerised batch operations.

 ![uml](packages.png)